 Application for graduate study is made through the Graduate School regardless of the program area desired.
 All applicants must submit the required Graduate School materials before the Graduate School will process the application.
 Program areas may also require an additional program application and additional, program-specific supporting materials.
 It is the applicant’s responsibility to determine what additional items may be required and submit those by the published deadlines.
 You can find specific program level requirements online by following the appropriate links below, and all links embedded in the step-by-step instructions.

-Upon receipt of required Graduate School application materials, our office will review your file and calculate a GPA from your last 60 hours of coursework.
-Your application materials will then be forwarded to the desired program area for formal evaluation by the program faculty.
+Upon receipt of required application materials, your file will be reviewed to determine if you will be offered admission.
 Recommendations of admissibility are made at the program level - for this reason, the faculty member who serves as the graduate coordinator is often the best contact for a student who is considering graduate study.
 WSU's Graduate Coordinators are members of Wichita State University's Graduate Faculty and function as the liaison between the Graduate School and individual programs.
 When the program area has made a decision, they forward a recommendation to the Graduate School for final approval.
 Regardless of admission or denial, formal notification of the decision will come from the Graduate School office.
 The review of application materials may require several days or several weeks and sometimes longer, depending upon the review cycle of the program area and the completeness of the application materials and the number of applications received.